-Phil Jobson Consulting Designs Family of UHF Cavity-Based Helical Resonator Bandpass Filters with NI AWR Software
+Phil Jobson Consulting Designs Family of UHF Cavity-Based Helical Resonator Bandpass Filters with AWR Software

 Based in Santa Rosa, California, Phil Jobson Consulting provides RF/microwave system and component design solutions, including linear, nonlinear, EM, system modeling and simulation, system/component characterization and measurement, and prototyping.